 - Take a photo of the photogenic sculpture of the Kelpies.

 - Roam the streets of Culross – the place where Outlander was filmed

 - Take in the sight of 16/17th century Culross Palace.
 The home of a merchant it also has a beautiful garden on a steep hill within the village.

 - Hear the stories of the old times and today.

-- If you have children in your party – there are several options to entertain them along the way
+- If you have children in your party – there are some great options to entertain them along the way